A trust region-type normal map-based semismooth Newton method for nonsmooth nonconvex composite optimization: Numerical Experiments

-see, e.g., \cite{milzarek2014semismooth,milzarek2016numerical}.
-We set $\lambda=\min\{\frac{L}{2},0.4\}$, $\Lambda=\lambda I$, and $x^0 = 0$ in all of our experiments.
-We compare TRSSN with the following methods: \begin{itemize} \item \textbf{PNOPT}~\cite{lee2014proximal}. \text{PNOPT} is a proximal Newton method which uses a quasi-Newton approximation of $\nabla^2f$ as parameter matrix $\Lambda$ in the proximal step.
-We use the source code released by the authors\footnote{\url{https://web.stanford.edu/group/SOL/software/pnopt/}}.
-All the parameters are set to be the default values as specified in the source code. \item \textbf{ASSN}~\cite{xiao2018regularized}. \text{ASSN} is a semismooth Newton method for solving monotone equations.
-Following \cite[section 4.1]{xiao2018regularized} and based on the source code provided by the authors, we implement ASSN with full Hessian information to solve the nonsmooth equation $F^{\lambda I}_{\mathrm{nat}}(x) = 0$.
-We have also tried an L-BFGS version of ASSN (called ASLB).
-However, its performance is not comparable with the base algorithm ASSN, which also agrees with an observation made in \cite[section 4.2]{xiao2018regularized}.
-Thus, we only report the numerical performance of ASSN here.
-Moreover, as noted in \cite{xiao2018regularized}, the parameter $\lambda$ should be no less than $L$ to ensure monotonicity of the natural residual $F^{\lambda I}_{\mathrm{nat}}$.
-So we choose $\lambda = L$ in the \text{ASSN} code. \item \textbf{FISTA}~\cite{beck2009fast}. \text{FISTA} is a first-order method with Nesterov-type acceleration.
-In our implementation, we use the known Lipschitz constant as step size. \item \textbf{DAL}~\cite{tomioka2011super}. \text{DAL} is a dual augmented Lagrangian algorithm.
-We use the code released by the authors\footnote{\url{https://github.com/ryotat/dal}}.
-All parameters are set to default values. \item \textbf{ForBES}~\cite{SteThePat17}. \text{ForBES} applies the semismooth Newton method to the natural residual $F^{\lambda I}_{\mathrm{nat}}$ using a forward-backward envelope as the merit function.
-We use the code provided by the authors\footnote{\url{https://github.com/kul-forbes/ForBES}}.
-We choose the Lipschitz constant $L$ as initial value for $\lambda$ and the released MATLAB function then corrects $\lambda$ to $\lambda={L}/{0.95}$.
-All other parameters are set to be default values. \end{itemize}
+\textbf{ASSN}~\cite{xiao2018regularized}. \text{ASSN} is a semismooth Newton method for solving monotone equations.
+Following \cite[section 4.1]{xiao2018regularized} and based on the source code provided by the authors, we implement ASSN with full Hessian information to solve $F^{\lambda}_{\mathrm{nat}}(x) = 0$.
+We also tried an L-BFGS version of ASSN (called ASLB).
+However, its performance is not comparable with the base algorithm, which agrees with an observation made in \cite[section 4.2]{xiao2018regularized}.
+Thus, we only report the performance of ASSN.
+As noted in \cite{xiao2018regularized}, $\lambda$ should be no larger than ${1}/{L}$ to guarantee monotonicity of $F^{\lambda}_{\mathrm{nat}}$.
+Hence, we choose $\lambda = {1}/{L}$ in the \text{ASSN} code.